FabianaTavares/FabianaTavares/README.md

 **FabianaTavares/FabianaTavares** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 My name is Fabiana, and I'm currently an Angular frontend.
 I work in the area since 2011 when I majored in Internet Systems Technology.
 Since then I've worked with Delphi, VB6, Java and mainly PHP backend.
-And for the past seven years I have dedicated myself to frontEnd.
+And for the last years I have dedicated myself to frontEnd.
 I am Brazilian and I live in the city of BH.
 Here are some ideas:

-- 🔭 I’m currently working on Angular 13
+- 🔭 I’m currently working on Angular and React
-- 🌱 I’m currently learning React and Vue
 - 😄 Pronouns: persevering
 - ⚡ Fun fact: All things Motorcycle and outdoor live.